UK Strength Council: Beginnings

 Bob Daglish's Elite strongman promotions was inextricably associated with the UKSC until it was announced in March 2010 that "In view of recent events and also some personal differences, Elite Strongman Promotions are hereby separating all affiliations with Big G promotions, the UK Strength Council and the UK strongest man competition."
 Elite Strongman promotions continued to run a version of the England’s strongest man final, whilst a separate competition run by UKSC was also run in 2010.

 Competitions

 The UKSC is famed for its blue ribbon event, UK's Strongest Man.
 There are also a number of regional and national qualifiers.

+They made history in 2024, becoming the first promoters to broadcast a live strongman event on British television when Channel 5 carried coverage of the UK's Strongest Man.
+Paul Smith successfully retained his title, winning three of the five events in the final.